 Sparkling Chenin Blanc

 Much like other styles of sparkling wine, Chenin Blanc arrives in a range of sweetnesses, from dry (Brut) to sweet (Demi-Sec).
 Sparkling expressions have similar flavors to dry, still Chenin Blanc, with yellow apple and green pear typical tasting notes.
 Quince, white plum, and floral notes are also common.
 Given Chenin Blanc’s French heritage, versions from Vouvray in the Loire are made using the traditional method, with a minimum of nine months spent aging on its lees.
 The traditional method is also used to make sparkling Chenin in South Africa, where the winemaking method is referred to as cap classique.

 How Chenin Blanc Made Its Way To South Africa

 Many believe that Chenin Blanc was brought to South Africa by Jan Van Riebeeck, a Dutch navigator who helped colonize Cape Town in the early 17th century.
 He brought a Chenin vine from France in 1655 and planted it at his home vineyard.

-Toward the end of the twentieth century, South Africa was coming into its own as a well respected wine region.
+The grape’s high acidity and ease of growth caused it to spread across the country, becoming the largest planted white wine in the region.
+Initially, producers primarily used Chenin Blanc to make brandy, but that changed in the late twentieth century when South Africa started coming into its own as a well respected wine region.
 Winemakers began experimenting with the grape and were able to create a dry, zesty, crisp wine that is very similar to Pinot Grigio and Sauvignon Blanc.
-It was a hit and South African quickly became the largest producer of Chenin Blanc in the world.
+It was a hit and South African quickly became the largest producer of Chenin Blanc across the globe.